-How to File Taxes on Sweepstakes Prizes in the United States
+How Sweepstakes Taxes Work in the United States

 Here are the general steps to follow to pay your sweepstakes taxes.